5iver/smarthome/README.md

 # smarthome
-Scrirpts and addons for Eclipse Smarthome and openHAB
+Scripts and addons for Eclipse Smarthome and openHAB